Alabang Philippines Temple: History

 A groundbreaking ceremony, signifying the beginning of construction, was held on June 4, 2020, presided over by Evan A. Schmutz, president of the Philippines Area.
-Due to the COVID-19 pandemic, the ceremony was limited with only with a few church members invited to attend.
+Due to the COVID-19 pandemic, the ceremony was limited, with only a few church members invited to attend.

-With construction nearing completion, a public open house will be held from November 21 through December 13, 2025, excluding Sundays.
-The temple is scheduled to be dedicated on Sunday, January 18, 2026, by David A. Bednar of the Quorum of the Twelve Apostles.
+When construction was completed, a public open house was held from November 21 through December 13, 2025, excluding Sundays.
+The temple was dedicated on January 18, 2026, by David A. Bednar, of the Quorum of the Twelve Apostles.

 Design and architecture

 The temple is a two-story building on a 2.6-acre (1.1 ha) site in Filinvest City.
 The site has flower beds, palm trees, and is surrounded by tall skyscrapers.
 The design is rectangular, with an exterior composed of light-colored granite stone.
 A square-based tower is located above the main entrance, which has a single attached spire.
-The interior will have woodwork, decorative painting, and granite.
+The interior has woodwork, decorative painting, and granite.
 Both design and construction of the temple was managed by the design-build firm Haskell.